Lars Onsager: After Yale

 In 1972 Onsager retired from Yale and became emeritus.
 He then became a member of the Center for Theoretical Studies, University of Miami, and was appointed Distinguished University Professor of Physics.
 At the University of Miami he remained active in guiding and inspiring postdoctoral students as his teaching skills, although not his lecturing skills, had improved during the course of his career.
 He developed interests in semiconductor physics, biophysics and radiation chemistry.
 However, his death came before he could produce any breakthroughs comparable to those of his earlier years.

+Research

+Exact solution of the 2D Ising model

+To solve the 2D Ising model, Onsager began by diagonalizing increasingly large transfer matrices.
+He said that it's because he had a lot of time during WWII.
+He began by computing the 2 × 2 transfer matrix of the 1D Ising model, which is already solved by Ising himself.
+He then computed the transfer matrix of the "Ising ladder", meaning two 1D Ising models side-by-side, connected by links.
+The transfer matrix is then 4 × 4.
+He repeated this for up to six 1D Ising models, resulting in transfer matrices of up to 64 × 64.
+He diagonalized all of them and found that all the eigenvalues were of a special form, so he guessed that the algebra of the problem was an associative algebra (later called the Onsager algebra).

+The solution involved generalized quaternion algebra and the theory of elliptic functions, which he learned from A Course of Modern Analysis.

 Personal life

 He remained in Florida until his death from an aneurysm in Coral Gables, Florida in 1976.
 Onsager was buried next to John Gamble Kirkwood at New Haven's Grove Street Cemetery.
 While Kirkwood's tombstone has a long list of awards and positions, including the American Chemical Society Award in Pure Chemistry, the Richards Medal, and the Lewis Award, Onsager's tombstone, in its original form, simply said "Nobel Laureate".
-When Onsager's wife Gretel died in 1991 and was buried there, his children added an asterisk after "Nobel Laureate," and "*etc." in the lower right corner of the stone.
+When Onsager's wife Gretel died in 1991 and was buried there, his children added an asterisk after "Nobel Laureate" and "*etc." in the lower right corner of the stone.
+He was identified as a Protestant.